House Party (1990 film): Sequels

 The film was a popular success, and two sequels were made: House Party 2 in 1991, and House Party 3 in 1994.
 House Party 2 features Lawrence and Campbell reprising their roles from the first film.
 The two began starring in the TV sitcom Martin the following year.
 House Party 3 features hip hop/R&B groups TLC and Immature in supporting roles.
 In 2001, Immature, now going by IMx, starred in a direct-to-video sequel, House Party 4: Down to the Last Minute, which does not feature any of the original cast from the other three films.

 A fifth installment and direct follow-up to the third film, titled House Party: Tonight's the Night was filmed in 2012 with Tequan Richmond, Zac Goodman, Tristin Mays, Alex McGregor, Rolonda Watts and Gary Anthony Williams.
 The film was a direct to DVD release in 2013, and marked the return of Kid 'n Play to the series.

 In 2018, it was announced that basketball star LeBron James, along with his SpringHill Entertainment partner Maverick Carter would be producing a new House Party film with Stephen Glover and Jamal Olori writing the screenplay.
 "This is definitely not a reboot.
 It’s an entirely new look for a classic movie.
 Everyone I grew up with loved House Party.
 To partner with this creative team to bring a new House Party to a new generation is unbelievable.
 Listen, it's fun, it's an honor when I got the opportunity to produce it, reboot the whole movie, man, I had so much fun as a kid watching that movie," James said.
 "We’re trying out some ideas for musicians to be cast in and to be a part of the project," Carter said.

 Los Angeles filmmaker Calmatic, known for directing "Old Town Road", was tapped to direct in 2019.
 In April 2021, Jorge Lendeborg Jr. and Tosin Cole were cast in the lead roles.
 It was SpringHill's last feature film.
 On July 28, 2021, Jacob Latimore was cast to replace Lendeborg, who dropped out of the film due to his mental well-being.
 Kid and Play both made cameo appearances in the 2023 film, as did producer James.

-In 2022, the original film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".